lieene/typescript-polytree/README.md

-"# Poly tree for typescript"
+# Polymorphic tree for typescript